TypeRocket/docs/v5/install-via-composer.md

 TypeRocket root install is now complete.
 You can access the WordPress files from the `typerocket/wordpress` folder.
 Finally, Complete the WordPress installation by pointing your servers root web folder to the `typerocket/wordpress` and then visit your site's web address.

+#### Root Child Themes

+A root install's `templates` theme can not have child themes; this is a limitation of WordPress, and TypeRocket does not yet provide a solution.
+However, themes and child themes within the standard WordPress themes setup will work.

 #### PHP Server

 Optionally, if you do not have a web server configured, you can use the built-in TypeRocket PHP server on your local machine to view your WordPress site.